bookwyrm-social/documentation/content/reference/cli.md

 ### devcommand _args_

-You can use `devcommand` to run an arbitrary `docker compose` command against the development environment. e.g. `./bw-dev devcommand restart`.
-This is equivalent to [runweb](#runweb-args), but for development.
+You can use `devcommand` to run an arbitrary `docker compose` command with development-related flags e.g. `./bw-dev devcommand restart`.

-### makemigrations [appname migration number]
+### makemigrations

 Runs Django's `makemigrations` command inside your Docker container.
 If you have changed the database structure in a development branch you will need to run this for your changes to have effect.

-Optionally, you can specify a specific migration to run, e.g. `./bw-dev makemigrations bookwyrm 0108`
+If your production BookWyrm has diverged from the production code for some reason and you need to use `makemigrations`, you will need to run this command against the development database, then `build` against production.
+See [this issue for more detail](https://github.com/bookwyrm-social/bookwyrm/issues/3919).

 ### pytest [args]

 Run tests with `pytest`.
-You can add pytest arguments to this command to check only a certain directory or file, or include logging (`s`), omit coverage reports (`--no-cov`) etc.
+You can add pytest arguments to this command to check only a certain directory or file, or include logging (`-s`), omit coverage reports (`--no-cov`) etc.

-If your production BookWyrm has diverged from the production code for some reason and you need to use `makemigrations`, you will need to run this command against the development database, then `build` against production.
-See [this issue for more detail](https://github.com/bookwyrm-social/bookwyrm/issues/3919).

 ### Internationalisation and localisation

 #### makemessages

-Creates message files for all translation strings.
+Finds all translation strings in the app and puts them in the one reference file, `locale/en_US/LC_MESSAGES/django.po`.
 After you have run `makemessages` you need to run `compilemessages` to compile the translations.
 See [Django's makemessages](https://docs.djangoproject.com/en/5.2/ref/django-admin/#makemessages).

 #### compilemessages